Scoobydowsky/Windows-11-old-contex-menu/README.md

 # Windows-11-old-contex-menu

-Restore old Windows contex menu (like in windows7/8/10) in few clics
+Restore old Windows contex menu (like in windows7/8/10) in few clicks

 Created By: